 In China the deer is a symbol of happiness and good fortune.
 Indeed, its name in Chinese is a homonym for the word abundance.

-Those wishing to invoke the symbolic meaning of the deer may have most success and profound experiences while incorporating these associations.
+Meaning of the deer is associated with: The Dawn, The Moon and the direction of the East.
+If you want to invoke the symbolic meaning of the deer may have most success and profound experiences while incorporating these associations.

 Likewise, honoring the deer with our attention pointed in an eastern direction at dawn will elicit responsive energy too.
-Nothing fancy (the deer really has no use for pomp and circumsance - her pleasure comes from quiet simplicities) just a solemn nod of your head and a simple "thank you" for deer's presence will do.
+Nothing fancy (the deer really has no use for pomp and circumsance – her pleasure comes from quiet simplicities) just a solemn nod of your head and a simple “thank you” for deer presence will do.

 You might also be interested in the Animal Symbolism of the White Deer as discussed on my blog.